jonwithers/turkish-song-nlp/README.md

 ### Unsupervised learning - topic modeling
 This corpus is an opportunity to explore how Turkish song lyrics are organized&mdash;in other words, what categories or genres are present in the data.
 I used hierarchical modeling and discovered a major division in the data that correlates directly with musical genres.
 ### Supervised learning - classification
 With the year a song was published available, I built a classifier capable of sorting songs into time-based categories based on text data alone.

+***Word cloud***
 ![alt text](https://github.com/jonwithers/turkish-song-nlp/blob/master/assets/visualizations/wordcloud1.png "Logo Title Text 1")

 ## Goals and results